Do you compare your career to others (virtual or actual) and feel discouraged?

 I decided to start a blog to encourage and educate others in similar situations, based on how I’d been positively transitioning through unemployment.

-With the founding of Serenity Amidst Frustration, I created a job opportunity for myself.
+With the founding of Serenity Amidst Frustration, I created an opportunity for myself.
 I’ve come to enjoy article writing and have learned many new skills through blogging.

 While I’d expected to well into a public service career by now, things didn’t happen as planned.